Rick Arthur is a TAB Member in TAB Denver West.

 Phase 5: The Business is Growing – Time to Expand

-It’s time to borrow money and the bank is looking for the company’s financial statements.
-That includes the Balance Sheet that you’ve probably never looked at, let alone understood.
+It is time to borrow money and the bank is looking for the company’s financial statements.
+That includes the Balance Sheet that you may not fully understand.
 Time for a bookkeeper!

 Phase 6: The Business Continues to Grow – But Something is Out of Whack

-Your part-time bookkeeper is costing you too much. …more transactions equals more time equals more cost.
-This fixed overhead cost is not contributing to revenue.
+Your part-time bookkeeper is expensive.
+More transactions equals more time equals more cost, and that fixed overhead cost is not contributing to revenue.

 Phase 7: More Fixed Overhead?

-As the business continues to grow, you add an additional bookkeeper, accounts payable, accounts receivable and/or inventory clerk.
-Now, that’s even more fixed overhead!
+As the business continues to grow, you add an additional bookkeeper, accounts payable, accounts receivable and possibly an inventory clerk.

 Phase 8: Something is Missing

-When fixed overhead contributes little if anything to your company’s profit, it’s time to take a hard look at how you’ve set up your structure.
+When fixed overhead contributes little if anything to your company’s profit, it is time to take a hard look at how you’ve set up your structure.

 What if the finance and accounting departments were contributing to the profit of the business?
 What would that look like?
 Most transactions are processed in the accounting department.
-That is “information” that can be converted to “knowledge”….we are in the Information Age.
+That is “information” that can be converted to “knowledge.”

-Here’s how the picture looks when you’re orchestrating an accounting profit center:
+Here’s how the picture looks when you are orchestrating an accounting profit center:

 - You are comfortable reading, analyzing and interpreting your financial statements, including all-important Statement of Cash Flows

-- You’re able to use your understanding of the financials to improve decision-making, and validate previous decisions
+- You are able to use your understanding of the financials to improve decision-making, and validate previous decisions

-- You’re able to make adjustments in your business earlier because of this information
+- You are able to make adjustments in your business earlier because of this information

-- You’re getting your financial and operational Key Performance Indicators regularly
+- You are getting your financial and operational Key Performance Indicators regularly

-- You’re receiving forecasted cash flow projections regularly
+- You are receiving forecasted cash flow projections regularly

 Most business owners can make better decisions for their company when: